TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-files-securit-ad.md

 />

 # Azure AAD DS authentication over SMB

-Try following the recommended steps below.
+Most users are able to resolve their AD authentication over SMB issue using the steps below.
 These solutions are written by Azure engineers, and will solve most common issues.

-## **Recommended Solution**
-Most users are able to resolve their AD authentication over SMB issue using the steps below.

 ## **Recommended Steps**
 Ensure that the following steps are completed to enable AD Authentication feature on your storage account: